-SILC survey is a survey introduced in the Czech Republic following Eurostat guidelines and it added to already existing surveys, namely quarterly rotating panel of Labour Force Survey (VŠPS) and annual Household Budget Surveys.
+This description of the Czech SILC 2017 survey is mostly based on methodological notes provided by the CSO.4 SILC survey is a survey introduced in Czechia following Eurostat guidelines and it added to already existing surveys, namely quarterly rotating panel of Labour Force Survey (VŠPS) and annual Household Budget Surveys.
 First survey was done in 2006 (SILC 2005).

 The SILC survey is regarded as a multipurpose source.
 Data have been used for several official and unofficial income distribution analyses and for tax/benefit modelling.
 SILC is the only suitable survey available for EUROMOD purposes thanks to its annual frequency and information on both labour statuses and incomes.
-The survey was carried out in all regions of the Czech Republic.
-The interviewers visited 6 166 dwellings whose questionnaires were completed in the previous year, 112 dwellings where a sample person from the previous wave moved to and 4 750 newly selected dwellings.
+The survey was carried out in all regions of Czechia.
+The fieldwork revealed that among the total of 11 610 dwellings in the sample there were 744 (6,4 %) dwellings either unoccupied, or the address did not exist or the survey was not possible, e.g. because the households had moved.
+Since substitution for the ineligible units is not allowed, the survey was conducted in 10 866 dwellings and 10 904 households (there was more than one household in some of the dwellings).